monsoonmaelstrom/book2/book2.md

 “Why?”

 “Because seeing the future… that way lies madness, Hazel,” Davy sighs.
-“Giorgi was right when he said Alexandria is nervous all the time, he was just wrong about the reason why.
+“Giorgi was right when he said Alexandria is nervous all the time, but he was wrong about the reason why.
 From what I understand, seeing the future isn’t like looking out of a window and watching what’s happening on the street,” Davy says, watching me closely to see if I’ll disagree.
 “It’s hints and ideas, fleeting impressions and half-forgotten dreams.
 It’s hard to know what’s real and what’s not.
 It’s hard to tell which things are really glimpses of the future and which things your imagination has conjured because it was bored.

 “Like the stones,” Davy said.
 “You had no idea why it was important, just that it was, right?”